Why The Women’s March Got It Wrong, And Why They’re Bullying Taylor Swift

-The Women’s March in Washington (and the marches across America, nay the world) got a lot of coverage on the national American and international news.
+The Women’s March in Washington (and the marches across America and the world) got a lot of coverage on the national and international news.
 Footage of outraged women screaming obscenities while simultaneously pretending they were marching for love would almost be hilarious if it weren’t so troubling.

 Why is it troubling?
-It’s not just another example of Leftist outrage that utterly lacks a sense of irony, it’s also a sign that the Left care more about getting their feelings hurt than they do about democracy, decency and the rule of law.
+It’s not just another example of Leftist outrage that utterly lacks a sense of irony, it’s also a sign that the Left care more about getting their feelings hurt than they do about democracy, decency, and the rule of law.

-Although there were plenty of examples of women (and most depressingly, children) using profanity and even starting fires, it was the celebrities who of course hogged the limelight.
+Although there were plenty of examples of women (and most depressingly, children) using profanity and even starting fires, it was the celebrities who, of course, hogged the limelight.
 Most notably, Madonna took to the stage and admitted that she had ‘thought an awful lot about blowing up the White House’.
 She later explained that she was ‘speaking in metaphor’.

 But the ridicule many of the women on the march might have faced is nothing compared to the scorn heaped on other women by these women themselves.
 The latest victim is Taylor Swift.
 And what is her crime?
 The pop princess stands accused of not being outspoken enough.
 And she has to pay for that, naturally.

-That’s right, the Left are starting to eat their own.
+That’s right; the Left are starting to eat their own.

 ‘If you’re not overtly on board with the resistance, then you’re tacitly chill with being proclaimed an Aryan goddess….Trying or pretending to be woke, without displaying any sort of political preference or informed opinion, is almost more offensive than saying nothing at all.’